Lluc76/Multitool/README.md

 Do Backups:
-It will allow you to select which folders will be backed up Where you wana do the backup and with possibilitie with save it on drive The files will be compressed and you can choose if you want encrypt them with password
+It will allow you to select which folders will be backed up The files will be compressed and you can choose if you want encrypt them with password

 Optimization: